 To add a touch of warmth, I placed some artificial plants and vintage vases on the top shelves.
 Small decorative pieces like family photos and trinkets added personality and a sense of homeliness to the space.

 I also installed task lamps above each section, casting a warm glow over the books and decor.
-This really brought the whole library together, making it not just functional but also a cozy, inviting space for reading and relaxing.
+This brought the whole library together, making it not just functional but also a cozy, inviting space for reading and relaxing.

 Conclusion